15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- Apply One-to-many association for our application

-    - Add "user_id" column in Article table to associate with user
-    - update models file i.e user.rb and article.rb to achieve association
+- Show User Info :
+    - Display username in articles index and show page